 Summary: This program provides funding and assistance to implement multi-agency signal synchronization.
-The target of the program is to regularly coordinate signals for 2,000 intersections along 750 miles of roadway as the basis for synchronized operation across Orange County.
-The program also leverages external funding to further enhance the efficiency of the street grid and reduce travel delay.
+The target of the program is to regularly coordinate a network of 2,000 signalized intersections over 750 miles of roadway within Orange County.
+OCTA also leverages external funding to further enhance the efficiency of the street grid and reduce travel delay.

-To date, OCTA and local agencies have synchronized more than 2,000 intersections along more than 619 miles of streets (or 69 completed projects).
-Through a competitive process, there have been eight rounds of M2 funding awarded by the Board thus far.
-On June 11, 2018, the Board approved six projects for the 2018 Call for Projects Regional Traffic Signal Synchronization Program, funding \$8.9 million with M2 and leveraging \$6.6 million from SB-1.
-This program has provided a total of 106 projects totaling more than \$98 million, including \$18 million in external funding.
-On August 6, 2018, the OCTA Board approved the release of the 2019 Call for Projects which made up to \$8 million available to fund improvements throughout the County.
-Final 2019 programming recommendations will be presented to the Board by mid-2019.
+To date, OCTA and local agencies have synchronized more than 2,000 intersections over more than 671 miles of streets (75 completed projects).
+Through a competitive process, there have been eight rounds of M2 funding which awarded a total of 106 projects totaling more than \$98 million, including \$18 million in leveraged external funding.
+On August 6, 2018, the OCTA Board approved the release of the 2019 Call for Projects which made up to \$8 million available to fund improvements throughout Orange County.
+Final 2019 programming recommendations will be presented to the Board on June 10, 2019.